Road Safety Manual

 For HICs

 Since 1996, vehicle safety (or at least, car occupant safety) has been subjected to market forces rather than solely relying upon regulation throughout Europe through EuroNCAP (European New Car Assessment Programme).
-There is wide acknowledgement that this enhanced approach to advancing rapid development in vehicle safety has been successful.
+There is wide acknowledgment that this enhanced approach to advancing rapid development in vehicle safety has been successful.
 The automotive industry has reacted very quickly to the expectations of the market with regard to car occupant protection.
 Other New Car Assessment Programmes (NCAP) have been introduced in many regions and countries (Australasia, Japan and many more).
 The introduction of Electronic Stability Control/Programme (ESC or ESP) in vehicles has been very successful, with unexpected high effectiveness and a market penetration that is quicker than any other previous example (Tingvall, 2005).
 ESC is now a mainstream part of NCAP ratings.

 The opportunities from new safety technologies in vehicles, which are now available or likely to become available, together with the level of inherent crashworthiness of many new vehicles in HICs are remarkable.
 These benefits should be sought by LMICs as an early priority.
 LatinCAP in Latin America and ASEAN NCAP are two examples of recent extension of NCAP to LMICs, which will arm consumers with safety information and drive market change.
 Furthermore, Global NCAP has recently been established and is likely to be highly influential.